 The first step was when Rick sent me a picture of his system.
 I would have preferred to have a pic sent to my email, as it is easier to work and the quality always better.
 But as this was the first time that something like this had happened.
 I just went with the flow!

-This was the reply I got from Rick.
+The reply I got from Rick.
 And so I looked at the pic of his system and was able to make a few suggestions for him to try.

-The first thing you have to decide is exactly what the sound is you want and at what volume you will be playing your music.
+The first thing you have to decide what the sound is you want and at what volume you will be playing your music.
 Please understand that one system will not do everything and has nothing to do with price or components used but is simply the fact that every piece of music is different.

-The piece of music you listen to sounds great in the studio where it was created.
+The piece of music you listen to sounds great in the studio created.
 But remember your listening area is not a studio.
 The listening area (in most cases your front room) has so many defects so can be done to make the piece of music sound great in your listening room?

 When you have chosen your amplifier and loudspeakers, you will then decide on the source.
 Do you want to use CD, Tape, Vinyl or Media files?
-All of which can be used but each has its good points and bad points.
+All of which used but each has its good points and bad points.
 Next is your audio cables and power cords because people forget.
-But, they are just as import to select correctly because your system will only sound as good as it’s weakest link!
+But, they are just as important to select correctly because your system will only sound as good as it’s the weakest link!
 Never compromise on your cables, as this is something you will regret!

 What can you do?

-To get the best sound from your system please visit the set up page.
+To get the best sound from your system, please visit the setup page.